biomejs/biome/editors/vscode/README.md

 ## Troubleshooting

-> I installed `@biomejs/biome`, but the extension shows a warning saying that it could resolve library.
+> I installed `@biomejs/biome`, but the extension shows a warning saying that it could not resolve library.

 The library `@biomjs/biome` specifies some optional dependencies that are installed based on your OS and architecture.